Skip to main content

 Treatment

 may need to take place in a hospital or clinic.
-Treatment works best if you learn about BPD and help create your treatment plan.
-Be patient.
+Your healthcare provider will teach you about BPD and help create a treatment plan with you.
+Try to be patient during treatment.
 Do not give up if you have a setback.
 Treatment for BPD is a slow process, but over time you may improve symptoms or even recover from BPD.

 Treatment options